scipy-conference/scipy_proceedings/papers/scott_sievert/hyperband.rst

    score.

-The rest of this paper will focus on steps 2 and 3, which is where most of the work happens in hyper-parameter optimization.
+The rest of this paper will focus on steps 2 and 3, which is where most of the work happens in hyperparameter optimization.

-A commonly used method for hyper-parameter selection is a random selection of hyper-parameters followed by training each model to completion.
+A commonly used method for hyperparameter selection is a random selection of hyperparameters followed by training each model to completion.
 This offers several advantages, including a simple implementation that is very amenable to parallelism.
 Other benefits include sampling "important parameters" more densely than unimportant parameters :cite:`bergstra2012random`